LoudBit/the-thing-is/README.md

 ### Tree of Standards

 This is where the true value of `the-thing-is` is.
-Trees can be as deep as you want, `the-thing-is` works through it recursively.
+Trees can be as deep as you want, and `the-thing-is` walks through it to check each node.
-Should the check fail, it'll record the path to the offending branch of the tree and store it as an error.
+Should the check fail, it'll record the path to the offending node on the tree and store it in `the.last.error`.

 ``` javascript
 var userSchema = {